 Third grade science is an enrichment of hands-on activities in which students explore topics in earth, life, and physical science.
 Topics include states of matter, materials of the earth, plant and animal life cycles, etc. Activities include experiments, labs, and outdoor experiences.

-Third grade social studies curriculum focuses on government, map skills, Georgia history and national geography.
+Third grade social studies curriculum focuses on government, Native Americans, Georgia history and national geography.
 Students use music and movement to enrich their understanding of national geography.
-A service-learning project, “Capitals for Cancer” is incorporated with our study of the country.
+Our class trip to Rock Eagle enhances our studies of Native Americans and Georgia history.